rsin46/property-prices/README.md

 toposimplify -p 5e-8 (or 1e-8) < input > output

-Rename output to data.js for use with HTML Leaflet script
+Rename output in data.js for use with HTML Leaflet script